AADA

 Nationally Recognised Training

-Click the Enrol Now button below and fill out the online enrolment form.
+Click the Apply Now button below and fill out the online training application form.

-An AADA College representative will contact you within 24 business hours to discuss the course and enrolment details.
+An AADA College representative will contact you within 3 business days to discuss the course and enrolment details.
+A Pre-Enrolment Assessment will be conducted prior to the acceptance of all enrolments.

 Click HERE to download the latest version of the AADA College Student Handbook